kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Unlike the other algorithms discussed, which generate weights using _all_ of the observed preference data, Elo is an _online_ algorithm, meaning that the rankings are updated after every match -- and thus that rankings are dependent on the sequence of the matches.
 In addition, with Elo, the data are understood as the result of a matchup _between_ two items -- _not_ as a vote on a pair of items by an independent observer.

-**Ontology**, Elo models interactions as occurring _in a specific sequence, between the entities themselves_, with the entities themselves being changed as a result of these encounters.
+**Ontologically**, Elo models interactions as occurring _in a specific sequence, between the entities themselves_, with the entities themselves being changed as a result of these encounters.

 **Computationally**, Elo is $O(n)$ in the _number of matchups_ $n$ , with every matchup resulting in one constant-time ($O(1)$) update, with no minimum number of observations.